-10 tips for girls getting started in surfing - Lucy Campbell
+10 tips for how to get girls started in surfing – Lucy Campbell

 Want to get into surfing but not sure where to start? dryrobe ambassador and 6 X National Women’s Surf Champion Lucy Campbell shares her advice for girls looking to get out there in the water for the first time.